tabler/tabler/pages/_docs/buttons.md

 ## Square buttons

-Use the `.btn-square` class to remove border-radius, if you want the corners of your button to be square, not rounded.
+Use the `.btn-square` class to remove the border radius, if you want the corners of your button to be square rather than rounded.

 {% capture code %}
 {% for button in site.button-variants %}